 In most cases, you can completely customize the layout and floor plan of your modular building.
 Here are just a few of your options for customizing the appearance and operations of your modular building:

 - Cove base

 - Secure access

 - Roofing color

 - Wall and ceiling insulation

-What is the Life Expectancy of a Modular Building?
+What is the Life Expectancy of Modular Buildings?

-Like any building, the life expectancy for your modular building depends on how well you care for it with regular maintenance.
-Permanent modular buildings do not have a limited life-span.
-Temporary buildings typically have a useful life of 20-25 years, which could be longer if they are very well maintained and renovated periodically.
-All modular buildings, temporary or permanent, can be expanded, remodeled, and updated as you find necessary.
+Just like any building, the life expectancy of a modular building depends on whether it receives regular maintenance.
+Permanent modular buildings don’t have a limited lifespan and can last as long as traditional construction.
+Temporary modular buildings typically have a useful life of 20-25 years, but this can be extended if they are well-maintained and periodically renovated.
+All modular buildings — temporary or permanent — can be expanded, remodeled, and updated whenever necessary.